Bayard Thayer

-Bayard Thayer (1862-1916) was a yachtsman and horticulturalist, and member of the Thayer Family of Lancaster, Massachusetts.
+Bayard Thayer (1862-1916) was a yachtsman and horticulturist, and member of the Thayer Family of Lancaster, Massachusetts.

 Early life

 Born in Boston, Massachusetts on April 3, 1862, he was the grandson of Thayer, and also was the grandson of Rev. Dr. Nathaniel Thayer, Unitarian minister of the First Church of Christ in Lancaster and son of Nathaniel Thayer, a banker.
 He was named after his maternal grandmother Harriet Elizabeth (Bayard) Van Rensselaer.
 His twin brother was John Eliot Thayer the ornithologist.

 Boston townhouses

 Bayard city homes were a part of the Thayer Family land.
 He lived at both 305 Commonwealth Ave, designed by Peabody & Stearns, and later at 32 Hereford, designed by McKim, Mead, & White, with his wife Ruth Thayer.